Avi-python/acc/README.md

 - **Services** coordinate external integrations such as the Notion workspace and connectivity checks.
 - **Platform hooks** enable the optional Android home widget to feed quick entries into the local ledger.

-## Data & Sync Overview 🔄
+## Data & Backup Overview 🔄
 - Transactions live in a local database so the app feels instant, even without connectivity.
 - When a Notion workspace is connected, uploads keep the remote view aligned with the latest local changes.
 - A lightweight status banner keeps you informed about sync progress, successes, or issues.

-- Future enhancements include bringing remote edits back down and resolving conflicts automatically.
+> ⚠️ Warning: Notion currently provides a view-only backup.
+Please do not edit transactions directly in Notion — two-way sync (remote edits back to the app) has not been implemented yet.

 ## Quick Start 🚀
 1. Install Flutter 3.24 or newer plus your preferred device tooling.